New Year's photography, environment and Aurora hunting workshop

 Age range: 18 and over

-The fee includes transportation from the meeting point to the project site on the first day, the visits available and the Night photography workshop and Aurora hunting excursion.
+The fee includes transportation from the meeting point to the project site on the first day and the Night photography workshop.

 The extra fee is intended to support the local host of the project.
 It can either be transferred in advance via bank transfer, or paid in cash on arrival.